markbeep/nixos-config/README.md

 permissions), you can simply run `git-crypt unlock` or `git-crypt unlock /path/to/file` if a key file is given.

+# Copy Files
+Some files need to be copied over manually, since NixOS makes them read-only when copying them over.
+These include:
+- `configs/kube/config.priv` to `.kube/config`

 ### WSL
 The WSL configuration can be used to quickly set up a WSL instance running NixOS.